 PUT PEOPLE IN THE RIGHT SEAT

 Once you have the right people, you must place them in the right seats, i.e. the roles and responsibilities must match their Unique Ability® (strengths and passions).
-In the book / full book summary, we elaborate on how to (i) use the Accountability Chart to define the right structure for your organization, then (ii) use the GWC to place people in the right places, and (iii) implement your new Accountability Chart or organizational chart.
+In our full Traction summary, we elaborate on how to (i) use the Accountability Chart to define the right structure for your organization, then (ii) use the GWC™ to place people in the right places, and (iii) implement your new Accountability Chart or organizational chart.